OwlRisk/syncrade-web/README.md

 ---

 ## Article IV.
-Judgment Generation Pipeline（判断生成结构）
+Judgment Generation Pipeline

 All Syncrade judgments MUST come from this closed loop: